PabloMaj/Computer-vision-system-for-apiary/index.md

 - bee pose estimation,
 - activity in time analysis.

+## Summary of the number of samples collected during the 2021 season

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/PabloMaj/Computer-vision-system-for-apiary/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.